 About the Primary Care Provider Attestation

-New in the fall of 2020, the Primary Care Provider Attestation is one of the three options (along with Tobacco Attestation and Biometric Screening) that are offered for faculty and staff who want to earn the Monthly Wellness Incentive in 2023.
+In addition to the required Health Risk Assessment, the Primary Care Provider Attestation is one of the three options (along with Tobacco Attestation and Biometric Screening; participants choose at least two of the three activities to complete) that are offered for faculty and staff who want to earn the Monthly Wellness Incentive

 Primary Care Provider (PCP) Attestation